Opsion - Decision Architecture for Mid-Market Leadership Teams

 Built on the proprietary 7/7 Decision Architecture™ framework.
 Seven friction sources map where the decision system is failing - rights, data, forums, incentives, execution, cognitive load, and influence dynamics.
 Seven strategic capabilities define what a high-performing decision system looks like - from assumptions surfaced and governed through to decision readiness visible before the pressure arrives.
 Decision Triage™ measures both sides.
 Decision Velocity™ installs against the frictions.
 Decision Advantage™ builds the capabilities.

 7 days.
 Three independent data fields.
 Composite score and friction heatmap.
 Dual-output prescription: friction diagnosis and enabler scan.
 NZD $8,000-$12,000.
-50% credits against DVS or DAS if prescribed.
+If the diagnostic prescribes progression to DVS or DAS, 50% credits forward.
 The fastest way to determine whether decision friction is structural or situational.

 6-12 weeks.
 Strategic decision capabilities your leadership team has never had.
 The team moves from reacting well to anticipating - governing assumptions, calibrating judgement, verifying information, and building decision readiness for high-stakes choices under genuine uncertainty.
-Proprietary methodology including applications of Signal Detection Theory and strategic noise auditing.
+Specific installed components include a Strategic Assumptions and Trigger Dashboard, Scenario Pack and Strategy Wind Tunnel for testing strategic moves before commitment, Calibration Dashboard for measuring SLT judgement quality over time, Decision Audit Protocol for post-decision learning, and Flash Escalation Protocol for surprise response.
+Proprietary methodology including applications of Signal Detection Theory, d-prime sensitivity analysis, Brier score calibration, and strategic noise auditing - drawn from forecasting science and intelligence analysis.
 Scope prescribed by evidence.
-Before-and-after proof measurement.
+Before-and-after proof measurement at 45 days.
 From NZD $65,000 depending on scope.
-No equivalent methodology exists in the NZ or Australian consulting market.
+DAS-direct engagements available where Decision Triage™ data shows operational friction is below threshold but strategic capability is the gap - typically $15-30M companies with established operating rhythm.
+Opsion has found no equivalent install-model methodology in the NZ or Australian consulting market - the market is otherwise advisory, development, evaluation, or education.

 Each step is prescribed by the client's own operating data.
 The journey from diagnostic to strategic capability is designed to be earned through evidence, not sold through aspiration.

-Poor decision architecture costs mid-market companies an estimated $150,000-$500,000 per year in recurring friction.
+Poor decision architecture costs mid-market companies an estimated $150,000-$500,000 per year in recurring friction (modelled from McKinsey's 3-5% productivity loss benchmark applied to mid-market leadership cost).
 Decision friction and judgement variance are the evergreen problems.
 AI accelerates existing friction to machine speed but is a component of the problem, not the thesis.
 Harvard Business School research (Dell'Acqua et al., 2023) found consultants using AI outside the model's capability frontier performed 19 percentage points worse - while expressing higher confidence.
 The decision system is the mechanism that makes all inputs - including AI outputs - useful rather than dangerous.
 This is the problem Opsion solves.

 The NZ and Australian mid-market has had no decision architecture category.
 Companies at $5-30M revenue sit in a gap: too large for the founder to make every decision, too small for enterprise consulting firms to serve economically.
 Traditional management consultants advise but do not install.
 Operating systems like EOS and Scaling Up systematise execution and growth but do not address how leadership teams make decisions under uncertainty.
 Business coaches develop individuals but do not redesign decision rights, forum structures, or governance gates.
 Opsion was built to fill this gap with a practitioner-delivered, evidence-measured, finite installation.